-The following sections must be completed for the online submission:
+The following sections must be completed within the online application form:

-- 1. Institution's Tax ID Number - 2.
-Eligibility Quiz - 3.
-Application Data: Institution where proposed research will be conducted, Applicant's contact information and educational background - 3.
-Collaborators: This is read-only based on the names entered in the Initial Proposal.
-If this section needs to be edited, please email the Grants Officer with the correct information at SmithOdyssey@hria.org. - 4.
-Research Project Information: Project Title; Key Words; Research Project Summary; Non-Technical Summary; Non-Technical Overview; Experimental System(s), Key Tools and Techniques to be Utilized; Description of Novel Research Direction; and Brief Biographical Statement - 5.
-Institutional Contact Information: Department/Division Chair and Authorized Institutional Representative - 6.
-Letter of Recommendation: Follow the online instructions, as well as page 8 of this document, for obtaining your confidential letter of recommendation. - 7.
-Attachments: (1) PDF Proposal and (2) Excel Budget - PDF Proposal Upload: The following documents and forms must be converted into ONE PDF file, in the order noted, for upload.
-This document must be named LastName, FirstName.pdf (for example, Doe, Jane.pdf).
-Make sure all pages are numbered sequentially starting with the Cover Sheet as Page #1. - Application Cover Page - Table of Contents: Follow the Table of Contents and number ALL pages consecutively. - Collaborators: Collaborator information (this should match the Key Personnel tab on the online form.
-If this section on the online form needs to be edited, please email the Grants Officer at SmithOdyssey@hria.org - Research Project Summary, Performance Sites, Non-Technical Overview, and Description of Novel Research Direction: Complete these sections according to the instructions on the template.
-The Research Project Summary will be posted on our website if the project is funded (suggested length of 200 words).
+- □ Institutions Tax ID Number - Eligibility Quiz: Applicants must confirm that they meet the eligibility requirements as stated in the Guidelines. - Applicant Data: This includes Applicant Institution, Contact Information, Demographic and Educational background information, ORCID identification number (if available). - Key Personnel: This is read-only based on the names entered in the Initial Proposal.
+If this section needs to be edited, please email the Grants Officer with the correct information at SmithOdyssey@hria.org. - Research Project Information: Project Title; Key Words; Research Project Summary; Non-Technical Summary; Non-Technical Overview; Experimental System(s), Key Tools and Techniques to be Utilized; Description of Novel Research Direction; and Brief Biographical Statement - □ Institutional Contact Information: Department/Division Chair and Authorized Institutional Representative - Letter of Recommendation: Follow the online instructions, as well as page 10 of this document, for obtaining your confidential letter of recommendation. - Attachments: The application must be converted into ONE PDF file, in the order noted, for upload.
+Make sure all pages are numbered sequentially starting with the Cover Sheet as Page #1.